smart-edge-open/specs/doc/applications/openness_service_mesh.md

 Status:       Active
 ```

-User may change the namespace labeled with istio label using parameter `istio_deployment_namespace`
+Users can change the namespace labeled with istio label using the parameter `istio_deployment_namespace`
-* in `flavors/service-mesh/all.yml` for dployment with service-mesh flavor
+* in `flavors/service-mesh/all.yml` for deployment with service-mesh flavor
 * in `flavors/media-analytics/all.yml` for deployment with media-analytics flavor

-> **NOTE:** Default OpenNESS network policy applies to pods in `default` namespace and blocks all ingress traffic.
-User must remove default policy and apply custom network policy when deploying applications in the `default` namespace.
-Refer to [Kubernetes NetworkPolicies](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#applying-kubernetes-network-policies) for example policy allowing ingress traffic from `192.168.1.0/24` subnet on specific port.
+> **NOTE**: The default OpenNESS network policy applies to pods in the `default` namespace and blocks all ingress traffic.
+Users must remove the default policy and apply custom network policy when deploying applications in the `default` namespace.
+Refer to the [Kubernetes NetworkPolicies](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#applying-kubernetes-network-policies) for an example policy allowing ingress traffic from `192.168.1.0/24` subnet on a specific port.

-Kiali console is accessible from browser using `http://<CONTROLLER_IP>:30001` and credentials defined in OpenNESS Experience Kits:
+Kiali console is accessible from a browser using `http://<CONTROLLER_IP>:30001` and credentials defined in OpenNESS Experience Kits:

 ![Kiali Dashboard Login](./service-mesh-images/kiali-login.png)